plippe/blog/_posts/2018-07-01-exercism-continuous-deployment.md

 fi
 ```

 This script will allow you to keep on top of Exercism.
-It will test your solutions, and submit them if they are valid.
+It will test your solutions and submit them if they are valid.
 Allowing you to focus on solving the exercises.